St John the Baptist Church of England Primary School

 We have a range of clubs which are run by teachers and volunteers and these include:

-We also have clubs on site run by outside agencies e.g. Football, Karate and Gymnastics (there are charges for these clubs).
+We also have clubs on site run by outside agencies e.g. Football, Gymnastics and French (there are charges for these clubs).

-Close links with Brookfield Community School and Language College provides a number of other opportunities for extra curricular activities.
+Close links with Brookfield Community School provides a number of other opportunities for extracurricular activities.

 Before and After School Care